Nekolike/Mappy/README.md

 # Updates
 12.01.2020
-- **Mappy v0.7 is live now**
+- **Mappy v0.7 + 0.7.1 is live now**
-- The update is small again and was named 0.6.1 but I messed up and had to rename it to 0.7.
+- The update is small again and was named 0.6.1 but I messed up and had to rename it to 0.7 (Also added a quick update 0.7.1 for bug-reasons).
 I added the option to change the overlay-toggle-key to whatever you want!
 Check out the new "Change Toggle-Key"-button!
+- Edit-fields which have no value will now be grayed out to reduce confusion
+Bugfix:
+- Fixed a bug which would result in ERROR-buttons when canceling the create-process

 11.01.2020
 - **Mappy v0.6 is live now**